 This is the 71st AIChE Institute Lecture.

 Supported by the AIChE Foundation.

 Refreshments will be served.

-This year's John M. Prausnitz AIChE Institute Lecturer is Klavs F. Jensen, Warren K. Lewis Professor of Chemical Engineering and Professor of Materials Science and Engineering, Massachusetts Institute of Technology who will speaking on "Accelerating Development and Intensification of Chemical Processes".
+This year's John M. Prausnitz AIChE Institute Lecturer is Karen K. Gleason, Alexander and I. Michael Kasser Professor of Chemical Engineering, Massachusetts Institute of Technology.